○ Tutorial: How do I create a basic course?

 Learners can take a course once the template has been published.
 To do this, click the Publish button.

 Once a template has been published, not every setting can be changed anymore.
 See What can not be changed after publishing?

 4) Creating a course

-The course's title will be visible for the learners.
+The title of the course will be visible to the learners.

-Choose which Sub-enviroment gets access to this course.
+Choose which subenvironment gets access to this course.
 See for more information Creating a course.

 aNewSpring advises designers to use modern browsers like Firefox, Google Chrome or Safari.
 These browsers are faster than e.g. Internet Explorer.